nietras/Sep/README.md

 `SepReaderOptions`

 #### SepReader Debuggability
-Debuggability is an important part of any library and while this is still a work in progress for Sep, `SepReader` does have a unique feature when looking at it and its row or cols in a debug context.
-Given the below example code:
+Debuggability is an important part of any library and in Sep. `SepReader` has a unique feature when looking at it and its rows or cols in a debug context.
+Given the following example code:
 ```csharp
 var text = """
            Key;Value